Mary Robinson (poet): Theatre

 After her husband obtained his release from prison, Robinson decided to return to the theatre.
 She launched her acting career and took to the stage playing Juliet in William Shakespeare's Romeo and Juliet at Drury Lane Theatre in December 1776.
-The renowned playwright, author, and Member of Parliament Richard Brinsley Sheridan demonstrated significant support for Robinson.
+The famous playwright, author, and Member of Parliament Richard Brinsley Sheridan gave significant support for Robinson.
 He was a constant presence by her side, offering encouragement as she embarked on the stage in this role.
 Robinson was best known for her facility with the 'breeches parts', and her performances as Viola in William Shakespeare'sTwelfth Night and Rosalind in As You Like It won her extensive praise.
 But she gained popularity with playing in Florizel and Perdita, an adaptation of Shakespeare, with the role of Perdita (heroine of The Winter's Tale) in 1779.
 It was during this performance that she attracted the notice of the young Prince of Wales, later King George IV of the United Kingdom.
 He offered her 20,000 pounds to become his mistress.
 During this time, the very young Emma, Lady Hamilton sometimes worked as her maid and dresser at the theatre.

 With her new social prominence, Robinson became a trend-setter in London, introducing a loose, flowing muslin style of gown based upon Grecian statuary that became known as the Perdita.
-It took Robinson a considerable amount of time to decide to leave her husband for the Prince, as she did not want to be seen by the public as that type of woman (but she did have many love affairs in later life).
+It took Robinson a considerable amount of time to decide to leave her husband for the prince, as she did not want to be seen by the public as that type of woman (but she did have many love affairs in later life).
 Throughout much of her life she struggled to live in the public eye and also to stay true to the values in which she believed.
-She eventually gave in to be with the Prince.
-However, the Prince ended the affair in 1781, refusing to pay the promised sum.
-"Perdita" Robinson was left to support herself through an annuity promised by the Crown (but rarely paid), in return for some letters written by the Prince, and through her writings.
+She eventually gave in to be with the prince.
+However, the prince ended the affair in 1781, refusing to pay the promised sum.
+"Perdita" Robinson was left to support herself through an annuity promised by the Crown (but rarely paid), in return for some letters written by the prince, and through her writings.
 After her affair with the young Prince of Wales she became famous for her rides in her extravagant carriages and her celebrity-like perception by the public.